nitinsaimajji/Gender-Recognition-By-Voice/README.md

 ----------------------------------------------------------------------------------------------------------------

-### ✨ I just wanted to take a moment to express my gratitude to all the contributers to this project ✨.
+### ✨ I just wanted to take a moment to express my gratitude to all the contributers ✨.

 <a href="https://github.com/nitinsaimajji/gender-recog-voice/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=nitinsaimajji/gender-recog-voice" />